 Here’s an essential ingredient for continual growth:

 But innovation doesn’t happen by magic.
 It takes a concerted effort.
 If you want growth next year, not to mention the year after that and the one after that, run two businesses concurrently, not just one.
 Operate your business of today while also running your business of tomorrow.
 Reserve at least 10% to 20% of your marketing budget for innovation, testing new things and pushing the envelope.

 Innovation should be a necessary part of your marketing planning.
 After all, the market won’t wait around for you.
 Your competitors certainly won’t.
 It’s up to you to look around the corner and stay ahead of your audience in solving their problems and marketing to them in fresh ways that resonate.

-Finally, be sure to decide on your KPIs for measuring progress against your goals.
+Finally, be sure to decide on your KPIs (Key Performance Indicators) for measuring progress against your goals.
 Define what “success” looks like, and be specific.
 The success metrics for your process goals must be measurable.

 Ready to build a marketing plan that gets results?
 Give Us a Shout!

-Set up a dashboard and hold your team accountable.
+Set up an online dashboard and hold your team accountable.
 Make it easy to keep on top of your progress.
-A dashboard is an effective way to keep all of your team members up to date and on target for a stellar 2021.
+A dashboard is an effective way to keep all of your team members up to date and on target for a stellar 2023.

 This post was originally published on December 19, 2019, and was updated on November 16, 2020, December 13, 2021, and January 3, 2023.